-- 3. For each finding that you outlined, brainstorm implications and possible changes.
-You can do this as a group, with a notetaker capturing thoughts on a whiteboard or piece of paper, or you can start out by brainstorming individually, using sticky notes. - 4.
+- process of developing a shared understanding and ensuring that each team member has buy-in for the outcomes of the study. - 3.
+For each finding that you outlined, brainstorm implications and possible changes.
+You can do this as a group, with a notetaker capturing thoughts on a whiteboard or piece of paper, or you can start by individually brainstorming on sticky notes. - 4.
 Help your team identify a few actionable changes or improvements from the larger brainstorm list.
 Emphasize at this point that the changes should be clearly supported by the data, directly relevant to the issues you identified through your TBI study, and realistic and manageable given your available time and resources.